ComputerGuide: Deals by vendor, recommendations, and common questions

 |New Windows laptop or desktop||New Mac laptop or desktop|

-Any current-generation processor of over 2 GHz and at least 2 cores
+Any current-generation x64-based processor of over 2 GHz and at least 2 cores

 If you own a computer you plan to bring to campus, it should meet certain hardware requirements to function effectively within the IU computing environment.
 Do not use these specifications for a new computer purchase; instead, see the New computer hardware recommendations above.

-- Minimum requirements for Windows computers: In general, Windows computers built in the last five years with at least Windows Vista Service Pack 2 should be sufficient for lightweight computer usage at IU.
+- Minimum requirements for Windows computers: In general, Windows computers built in the last five years should be sufficient for lightweight computer usage at IU.

-- Minimum requirements for Apple computers: In general, Apple computers capable of running Mac OS X 10.7 (Lion) or higher should be sufficient for lightweight computer usage at IU.
+- Minimum requirements for Apple computers: In general, Apple computers capable of running Mac OS X 10.10 (Yosemite) or higher should be sufficient for lightweight computer usage at IU.

 If you use an older computer, you may find it sluggish when running graphically intense applications or when running more than one application.
 If you only need to check email and do simple word processing, you may find the performance to be adequate.
 Bear in mind, however, that an older computer means a higher risk of breakdown or losing important work.

-As an IU student, you are eligible for free downloads of many software packages, including those offered by Adobe and Microsoft, as well as antivirus products.
+As an IU student, you are eligible for free downloads of many software packages, including the Microsoft Office Suite, Adobe Acrobat and Creative Cloud, and antivirus products.
 For more, see http://iuware.iu.edu/.
-You do not need to purchase any Microsoft packages (such as "trial" or "student edition" versions).

 Additionally, as a student, you may use IUanyWare to run Windows software virtually on your Windows, Mac, iOS, Android, or BlackBerry device, without the need for downloading.